gusbruschi13/gusbruschi13/README.md

 Data Scientist at [PowerOfData](https://powerofdata.com.br/contato.html).
 An start-up focused in fast implementation of data-driven culture in companies.

 Graduated in Economics at [UFABC](https://www.ufabc.edu.br/), with a strong background in data analysis, traditional econometric modeling and machine learning.
 Knowledge in techniques of regression, classification, time series and clustering.
-I’m currently studying how to transform models into scalable products through MLOps.
+I’m currently studying how to transform models into scalable products through MLOps and Multicloud Computing.

-Tools: R, Python, SQL, Spark, AWS (CLI, S3, RDS, EMR, Lambda), Microsoft Power BI, Metabase, SAS, Teradata, QGIS, Eviews, Stata
+‑ Tools: R, Python, SQL, Spark, AWS, OCI, Git, Docker, Kubernetes, Microsoft Power BI, Metabase, SAS, Teradata, QGIS, Eviews, Stata

 💌 How to find me:
 - [LinkedIn](https://www.linkedin.com/in/gustavo-bruschi/)